- Four Stages of Belief

 - Motivators For Productive Behavior

-From Chapter Five in the book The Five Fundamentals of Common Sense Success, a quote by President Theodore Roosevelt on Mental Success:
+From The Five Fundamentals of Common Sense Success, Chapter Five:

 For anything you would attempt, there are four stages of belief through which you evolve.

 This is when a person has yet to try a task, but holds high expectations for his or her ability to master it.
 Devoid of experience you are eager and enthusiastic and unaware of the difficulties your are about to encounter.
 You are unaware of what you do not know.
 You are an Unconscious Incompetent.

 I was experiencing this stage on the first morning of our ski trip.
 I arose at 6 a.m. and woke my family and friends.
 I was ready to ski!
 This stage started to fade when I attempted to cram my street boots into my ski boots, and it disappeared completely when I tried to walk uphill sideways.